romac/react-if/demo/README.md

 To run this demo application:

-1. Build react-if by running `yarn build` in the root directory
+1. Run `yarn start` in the demo directory
-2. Run `yarn start` in the demo directory
+   - This will also build the source code in the root directory
-3. Parcel will now start a dev session and you can open it in your browser (by default on `localhost:1234`)
+2. Parcel will now start a dev session and you can open it in your browser (by default on `localhost:1234`)